So you’re needing more positive reviews on your Google Business Profile?

 - Distance.
 How far the business is from where the person is searching.
 We can’t control this one unless you are looking for a new place for your business.

 - Prominence.
 How well a business is known in the region.
-This is where Google My Business comes in.
+This is where your Google Business Profile comes in.

 It is Prominence that we have to pay close attention to.

-Prominence looks at many factors, but two factors it includes are whether or not you have a good Google My Business account setup and your reviews on Google My Business.
-(I keep spelling this out for SEO reasons, and I wish they would change the name of the service.)
+Prominence looks at many factors, but two factors it includes are whether or not you have a good Google Business Profile account setup and your the reviews on your profile.

 The more positive reviews you have the better of course.
 And people do read your reviews, so make sure you have lots of good ones.